-Many essential oils require dilution to prevent adverse reactions.
+Essential oils require dilution to prevent adverse reactions.
 As a general rule, you should keep concentration levels of essential oils below 5 percent.

 You can easily dilute your essential oils by blending a few drops with a carrier oil.
-Carrier oils are typically vegetable based.
+Carrier oils are typically vegetable-based.
 They carry the essential oil safely onto your skin and help you spread it over a large surface area.